top of page

 Restoring Value to Embodied Life: How are communities and individuals restoring care, value and attention to actual lives, bodies, landscapes and ecosystems?

 Indigenous Peoples and Habitability: What are some of the ecocultural best practices that can be learned from the stories and experiences of indigenous and other such marginalized peoples and knowledges?
+How can these practices strengthen healthy communities located in urban, suburban, agricultural and wildnerness spaces?

 Global Survivance of Marginalized Communities: The incredible diversity of bio- and ecopolitically marginalized communities can be mapped both historically and spatially.
 What can be learned via the survivance of these communities and cultures, despite continued impediments?

-Culture, Media and Healing: How are literature, art and other practices of cultural expression questioning the corrosive and othering practices of virtual and screen realities?
+Culture, Media and Wellbeing: How are literature, art and other practices of cultural expression questioning the corrosive and othering practices of virtual and screen realities?
 How are Cybercene mediatic tools used to combat Cybercene otherings?

 Food, Culture and Sustainability: How can wasteful, unbalanced and extractive food ecosystems and practices can be transformed and made sustainable, healthy and culturally inclusive?